-The Flexible ESOP Tax-Shield
+The Progressive ESOP

 - The ESOP is installed prior to the end of the first fiscal year for which the tax-deductions are desired; the actual contributions need not be made until the filing of the corporate return (including extensions).

 - Greater Control: Contributions are made to the plan as needed, depending on tax and equity considerations.
-(The lender may require a fixed minimum annual contribution commitment.)

 - No one is excluded from participating in the ESOP.

 - If the stock value does not grow as forecasted, the dilution to existing shareholders would be increased.
-However, if the value were to decrease, there would probably be less of a need for a tax deduction and the board of directors could choose to contribute less stock to the plan.
+However, if the value were to decrease, there would probably be less of a need for a tax deduction and the board of directors could choose to contribute less stock to the ESOP.